ggravlingen/pypmanager/README.md

 - <s>Adding scrapers to download historical closing data.</s>
 - <s>Output the result as well-formatted HTML instead of in a CLI table.</s>
 - <s>Allow setting an arbitrary date to calculate the value of the portfolio.</s>

+### Architecture

+#### Loading transactions

+Transactions are loaded using a loader class in the `pypmanager.loader_transaction`.
+A loader class should inherit from the `pypmanager.loader_transaction.TransactionLoader` class, which does some normalising of data.

+The helper function `pypmanager.helpers.load_transaction_files` merges data from all transaction loaders and return them as a dataframe.

+#### Loading market data

+The helper function `pypmanager.helpers.download_market_data` loads all sources in `config.market_data.yaml` and parses each source using its associated loader class.
+Each loader class should inherit from `pypmanager.loader_market_data.base_loader.BaseMarketDataLoader`.
+A loader class typically fetches data from a JSON endpoint or HTML-table and parses it so that it fits into the `pypmanager.loader_market_data.models.SourceData` dataclass.

+Historical market data is written, rather naively, to the `data/market_data.csv` file.

+#### The general ledger

+The general ledger, which we can load using the helper `pypmanager.helpers.get_general_ledger`, is a Pandas dataframe.
+The dataframe contains each loaded transaction but split into separate components for the transaction's effect on your equity, cash balance, PnL, and so on.

+Any PnL effect is written to the cash record of the general ledger.